ASHdevelopment/standards/ember.md

 ## Definition of Ready

 ### 1. Linted
-Install `ember-cli-eslint`.
-This will output lint errors in the local server command line
+As of Ember CLI 2.12, ember comes installed with `ember-cli-eslint`.
+This will output lint errors in the local server command line, as well as display errors in unit, integration, and acceptance tests.

 ### 2. Loading Indicators
 Any content that can be updated should have a loading indicator